Bell Global Limited Terms and Conditions of International Trade - Dated July 2017

 9.3 Unless otherwise agreed in writing, all payments are to be by wire /SWIFT transfer in cleared funds to the Seller’s nominated account and are not deemed to have been made until the Seller has received confirmation notice of receipt from its Bank.

-9.6 Where a Buyer fails to make the balance payment in accordance with 9.5, the Buyer shall be solely responsible for any additional costs that may result from late payment.
+9.7 Where a Buyer fails to make the balance payment in accordance with 9.6, the Buyer shall be in Default as per clause 15.